How to Play the Open Position D Chord and CAGED D Shape

 The Dm chord

-As the smallest of all minor CAGED chords, the Dm is very easy to fret and understand.
+As the smallest of all minor CAGED chords, the open-position Dm is straightforward to fret and understand.

-Even as a barre chord shape, it’s all very clear how to build any chord, arpeggio, or mode using the Dm chord shape.
+Even when turned into a barre chord, it clearly shows how you can build any chord, arpeggio, or mode using the Dm shape.